arne-cl/learn-node-from-scratch/README.md

 - run ``npm init`` to create a ``package.json``
 - create a route and a minimal start.js

-- we don't need the ``body-parser`` parser library mentioned in video 04

 Get rid of MongoDB warnings
 ---------------------------